As a Washington local, I’ve rounded up the best things to do in Washington state to make your trip planning easy!

 You can count on there always being something interesting to do at the Seattle Center!
 Home to the Space Needle, the Pacific Science Center, and numerous art installations, the Seattle Center is the place to go if you want the best in art and culture.

 Whether you want to see a live music performance, attend the opera, play in a historic fountain, wander through an enchanting glass garden, or participate in the celebration of various cultures around the world, you can do it at the Seattle Center.
 Don’t skip a stop here when traveling through Washington state!

 Admire stunning architecture and dive into Washington state history at this Olympia attraction.

 Anyone interested in seeing beautiful architecture, meticulously-cared for gardens, and learning a bit of history while doing so will want to take a trip to the Capitol Building in Olympia.

 Olympia is the state Capitol, located an hour from Seattle on the south end of Puget Sound.
 Visitors can go on a self-guided tour or attend one of the guided tours that take place throughout the day.

 After you’ve learned more about the Washington state government and made a visit to the gift shop, make sure to check out more Olympia attractions.
 There’s a wealth of natural areas in and around the city which will make a day in Olympia time well spent.

 Free & Cheap

-👉 Pro Tip: Don’t want to get stuck in ferry traffic?
-Skip the car line and walk or bike aboard instead!
-You’ll save money on a ticket too.
-The Seattle to Bainbridge Island ferry is one of the best to walk or bike onto since the ferry terminal is very close to the cute town of Winslow, which has dozens of cute shops to explore.
+The Seattle to Bainbridge Island ferry is one of the best to walk or bike onto since the ferry terminal is very close to the cute town of Winslow, which has dozens of locally-owned shops to explore.